+- 3 First or second year in project

+- 4 Three years or more in project

+- Seniors (14-18 yrs. old)

-- 5 First or second year in project - Three years or more in project 6
+- 5 First or second year in project 6 Three years or more in project

 4-H SELF DETERMINED - DIVISION 1851

 All self-determined projects must have a completed approval form on file with the state 4-H office before fair.